Katie Cole: Early life and influences

-Cole was born in Melbourne, Australia.
+Cole was born in Melbourne, Australia. on October 25.
 Musically, she was influenced by her mother, a trained pianist who listened to rock artists such as Jimi Hendrix, Janis Joplin and the Rolling Stones, and her father, who preferred Maria Callas and was a classically trained pianist and soprano.
 Growing up, Cole often listened to concerts such as Woodstock and the Isle of Wight Festival.
 She recalled of her mother: "My Mum loved rock, especially guitar-driven music, so I got used to sitting through long concerts and 10 minute guitar solos".
 She was also influenced by The Beatles, The Eagles, Eurythmics, Aretha Franklin, Led Zeppelin and the Smashing Pumpkins.

 Cole taught herself how to play guitar and piano, and began performing live at age 16.
 During the early stages of Cole's career, her mother was diagnosed with multiple sclerosis.
 Cole described the diagnosis, which made her "fearless" and influenced her debut EP, as "heartbreaking and a complete reality check".
 She has described her music as "Americana meets British pop", incorporating the styles and sounds of Colbie Caillat, Sheryl Crow, Fleetwood Mac and Tom Petty.
 Cole's music has also been compared to artists such as Stevie Nicks and KT Tunstall.